-(1) Air Canada adopted accounting standard IFRS 15 - Revenue from Contracts with Customers effective January 1, 2018 with restatement of 2017 amounts.

-(2) Adjusted pre-tax income, adjusted net income, adjusted earnings per share - diluted, EBITDAR (earnings before interest, taxes, depreciation, amortization, impairment and aircraft rent), EBITDAR margin, leverage ratio, free cash flow, ROIC and adjusted CASM are each non-GAAP financial measures and adjusted net debt is an additional GAAP measure.
-Refer to sections 8 and 20 of Air Canada's 2018 MD&A for descriptions of Air Canada's non-GAAP financial measures and additional GAAP measures.
+- (1) Air Canada adopted accounting standard IFRS 15 Revenue from Contracts with Customers effective January 1, 2018 with restatement of 2017 amounts. - (2) Adjusted pre-tax income, adjusted net income, adjusted earnings per share diluted, EBITDAR (earnings before interest, taxes, depreciation, amortization, impairment and aircraft rent), EBITDAR margin, leverage ratio, free cash flow, ROIC and adjusted CASM are each non-GAAP financial measures and adjusted net debt is an additional GAAP measure.
+Refer to sections 8 and 20 of this MD&A for descriptions of Air Canada's non-GAAP financial measures.
 As referenced in the table above, special items are excluded from Air Canada's reported EBITDAR calculations.
-Refer to section 6 of Air Canada's 2018 MD&A for information on the special items.

-(3) Unrestricted liquidity refers to the sum of cash, cash equivalents and short-term investments and the amount of available credit under Air Canada's revolving credit facilities.
+Refer to section 6 of this MD&A for information on the special items. - (3) Unrestricted liquidity refers to the sum of cash, cash equivalents and short-term investments and the amount of available credit under Air Canada's revolving credit facilities.
 At December 31, 2018, unrestricted liquidity was comprised of cash, cash equivalents and short-term investments of \$4,707 million and undrawn lines of credit of \$1,018 million.
-At December 31, 2017, unrestricted liquidity was comprised of cash, cash equivalents and short-term investments of \$3,804 million and undrawn lines of credit of \$377 million.
-(4) Except for the reference to average number of FTE employees, operating statistics in this table include third party carriers (such as Jazz Aviation LP ("Jazz"), Sky Regional Airlines Inc. ("Sky Regional"), Air Georgian Limited ("Air Georgian") and Exploits Valley Air Services Ltd. ("EVAS")) operating under capacity purchase agreements with Air Canada.

-(5) Reflects FTE employees at Air Canada.
+At December 31, 2017, unrestricted liquidity was comprised of cash, cash equivalents and short-term investments of \$3,804 million and undrawn lines of credit of \$3,804 million and undrawn lines of credit of \$3,804 million. - (4) Except for the reference to average number of FTE employees, operating statistics in this table include third party carriers (such as Jazz Aviation LP ("Jazz"), Sky Regional Airlines Inc. ("Sky Regional"), Air Georgian Limited ("Air Georgian") and Exploits Valley Air Services Ltd. ("EVAS")) operating under capacity purchase agreements with Air Canada. - (5) Reflects FTE employees at Air Canada.
 Excludes FTE employees at third party carriers (such as Jazz, Sky Regional, Air Georgian and EVAS) operating under capacity purchase agreements with Air Canada.

-(6) Average stage length is calculated by dividing the total number of available seat miles by the total number of seats dispatched.

-(7) Revenue passengers are counted on a flight number basis (rather than by journey/itinerary or by leg) which is consistent with the IATA definition of revenue passengers carried.
+(6) A second secon - (6) Average stage length is calculated by dividing the total number of available seat miles by the total number of seats dispatched. - (7) Revenue passengers are counted on a flight number basis (rather than by journey/itinerary or by leg) which is consistent with the IATA definition of revenue passengers carried.